 - In studies employing dietary assessments or surveys, questions about dietary supplement use must be included and the survey instruments should be validated.

-- Investigators conducting clinical studies must contact the FDA to determine if an Investigational New Drug (IND) is needed.
+- Investigators conducting clinical studies must contact the FDA to determine if an Investigational New Drug (IND) application is needed.

-- For studies that measure 25(OH)D, the Principal Investigator will be required to use National Institute of Standards and Technology (NIST) standard reference materials and are encouraged to participate in the NIST Vitamin D Metabolites Quality Assurance Program.
+- For studies that measure 25(OH)D, the Principal Investigator will be required to use National Institute of Standards and Technology (NIST) standard reference materials and is encouraged to participate in the NIST Vitamin D Metabolites Quality Assurance Program.
 For large clinical trials, it is also recommended that the laboratory making the measurement participate in CDC’s Vitamin D Certification Program.